Detective Conan: Strategy Above the Depths: Music

 The theme song is "A Sail Waiting for Summer" (夏を待つセイルのように, Natsu wo Matsu Seiru no yō ni) by Zard.
 It was released on April 20, 2005.
-Along with The Fourteenth Target, this is the second theme song wrote by Zard.
+Along with The Fourteenth Target, this is the second theme song written by Zard.

 The official soundtrack was released on April 6, 2005.
 It costs ¥3059, including tax.

 Home media

 DVD

 The DVD was released on December 14, 2005.
 The DVD contains the film and the trailer, and costs ¥6090 including tax.

 Blu-ray

 The Blu-ray version of the film was released on January 28, 2011.
 The Blu-ray contains the same content of the DVD plus a mini-booklet explaining the film and the BD-live function.